 How far is the nearest Tualatin Valley Fire & Rescue station?

 The Tualatin Valley Fire Department’s Fire Station 62 is located at 3608 SW 209th in Aloha, Oregon.
 This location is on the eastern edge of Reed’s Crossing at the intersection of 209th and Blanton.

-There are several excellent hospitals in the area, including, Kaiser Permanente and Providence St. Vincent’s.
-There are several Urgent Care facilities nearby as well, including, Legacy Go-Health, Tuality Urgent Care, and Providence Immediate Care.
+In addition to the new Providence Health Center being built at Reed’s Crossing, there are several excellent hospitals in the area, including, Kaiser Permanente and Providence St. Vincent’s.
+There are several urgent care facilities nearby as well, including, Legacy Go-Health, Tuality Urgent Care, and Providence Immediate Care.